LifeLive/kickoff/readme.md

 # Kickoff Statix

-Statix aims to make the process of writing basic HTML templates quick and easy.
+Kickoff Statix aims to make the process of writing basic HTML templates quick and easy.

 Using a tiny subset of what Assemble is capable of, creating much more maintainable front-end templates becomes simple.